 Global Village Hawaii offers a variety of adult (16 years and older) English language courses such as General English (8 levels), English Pro, and Cambridge Preparation.
-Other specialized courses include English + programs [e.g. English + Surfing, Hula]; Options Program [5 lessons per week, e.g. Cambridge Booster, IELTS, TOEIC, TOEFL Preparation, Pronunciation and Conversation]; private and semi-private lessons.
+Other specialized courses include English + programs [e.g. English + Surfing, Hula]; Options Program [5 lessons per week, e.g. IELTS, TOEIC, TOEFL Preparation, Pronunciation and Conversation]; private and semi-private lessons.

 Global Village Hawaii also offers youth and junior English language programs such as the Cambridge Young Learners of English Program (YLE) and the Cambridge Teen Learners of English Program (TLE).
-Recommended ages for YLE students are from 7 to 12 years old while the TLE is recommended to students of the ages 12 to 17 years old.
+Recommended ages for YLE students are from 6 to 12 years old while the TLE is recommended to students of the ages 12 to 17 years old.
 Private and semi-private lessons are also available for youth and junior students.

 Students must comply with the Department of Homeland Security and U.S. Department of State regulations and meet the required skill level necessary for entry into a particular course or level.
-Students are evaluated with placement tests or academic counseling (for special needs students) on the student's first day of school to determine the appropriate course and level.
+Students are assessed with placement tests or academic evaluations (for students who are not capable of taking the placement test) on the student's first day of school to determine the appropriate course and level.
 Please see the below admission requirements for each course.